PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 	noise = np.random.rand(len(lon), len(lat), len(z))
 	temp_data = x+noise

 Here, I create a numpy array representing fake temperature data for some latitude, longitude at several depth levels.
 The shape of the data array is (28,22,20) representing (lon, lat, z).
-For concreteness, let's assume that this represents data for one snapshot in time.
+For concreteness, let's assume that this data represents one snapshot in time.

 #### Creating a dataset